AshokGfsd/Preparation/README.md

 40. **Explain WeakSet in JavaScript.**
     - A `WeakSet` is a collection of objects that allows for garbage collection.
 Objects in a `WeakSet` are held weakly, meaning if there are no other references, they can be removed from memory.
+    - WeakSet s are collections of objects and symbols only.
+They cannot contain arbitrary values of any type, as Set s can.
     - **Example**:
       ```javascript
       const weakSet = new WeakSet();